arthurtw/arthurtw.github.io/_posts/2014-11-30-rust-borrow-lifetimes.md

 Secondly, a borrower can extend the borrow scope through a copy (immutable borrow) or move (mutable borrow) that takes place in assignments or function calls.
 The receiver (can be a new binding, struct, function or closure) then becomes a *new borrower*.

-Thirdly, a borrow scope is the *union* of all borrowers’ scopes, and the borrowed resource must be valid within the whole borrow scope.
+Thirdly, a borrow scope is the *union* of all borrowers’ scopes, and the borrowed resource must be valid through the whole borrow scope.

 ### Borrow formula